Last Updated on December 1, 2019

-Let’s take a closer look at the story of the lives of the four March sisters during the American Civil War, as they learn to navigate love, loss and the trials of growing up.
+Let’s take a look at the story of the lives of the four March sisters during the American Civil War, as they learn to navigate love, loss and the trials of growing up, in the BBC / PBS Masterpiece 3-part dramatization of Louisa May Alcott’s Little Women.

 Episode 1: Christmas, 1861.
 The March sisters – Meg, Jo, Beth and Amy – and their mother Marmee prepare for Christmas without presents and without their father, a Union army chaplain away at war.
 Learning to appreciate the smaller things in life, the sisters strike up a friendship with their charming new neighbour Laurie and his tutor John Brooke.